Why Fundamentalist Christians are also Apostate

 The abandonment of this practice which leads to church disciple has left churches to the tares nearly exclusively in these last days.
-Church discipline as outlined in the NT, was to control the amount of weeds among the wheat primarily.
-The root problem is that "pastors" in these last days are generational tares themselves so any attention paid to I Cor, Chapter 5 is nothing more than lip service.
+Church discipline as outlined in the New Testament, was to control the amount of weeds among the wheat primarily.
+The root problem is that "pastors" in these last days are generational tares themselves so any attention paid to I Corinthians, Chapter 5 is nothing more than lip service.

 Church administration apostasy:

 Subtle apostasy which is widely accepted practice but absolutely unScriptural, like New Testament churches replicating the church administration and structure created by the RCC and carried into protestant churches, IE, Bible colleges and Seminaries with worldly diploma levels and worldly credential issuing (like doctor, reverend, etc.), Church search committees for external pastoral candidates and all the salary and benefits packaging that goes with it when the NT clearly indicates in several places that church elders are to be chosen from among the local church membership - not externally.
 Regulating NT church administration to that of non profit corporations with executive-like leadership.
 (Luke 16:15 reference among many others).
 Keep in mind that churches exampled to us in the NT were home churches.
 As they grew too big, one of the elders would start a new church in his home and so forth.

 This example is what turned the known world upside-down for Christ in the first centuries after His Ascension.